priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 ```

 to __conf/local.conf__.
 Now we need to configure the class.
 According to [documentation](https://github.com/priv-kweihmann/meta-buildutils/blob/master/README.md#auto-inherit) we can inherit a class which is located under a specific path.
-SO with this in mind just add
+So with this in mind just add

 ```bitbake
 AUTO_INHERIT_CONF = "BBClass=sca;props=[auto_inherit_is_at_path(d,'meta-fancycompany/',False)]"